canonical/pebble/README.md

     server:
         override: merge
         on-check-failure:
-            test: restart   # can also be "shutdown" or "ignore" (the default)
+            # can also be "shutdown", "success-shutdown", or "ignore" (the default)
+            test: restart
 ```

 You can view check status using the `pebble checks` command.
 This reports the checks along with their status (`up` or `down`) and number of failures.
 For example: